aquasecurity/kubectl-who-can/README.md

 and install Go code, you probably won't need these instructions.

-Note that while the code is small, it has some rather big dependencies, and fetching + building these dependencies can take a few minutes.
+Note that while the code is small, it has some rather big dependencies and fetching + building these dependencies can take a few minutes.

 Option 1 (if you have a Go compiler and want to tweak the code):